On exact capacities: Exact and totally balanced capacities

 For finite $X$ we have the following chain of inclusions (see for example \cite{Grab}).
+We will generalize this chain for any compactum.
 The inclusion $MCX\subset MBX$ was proved in \cite{R5} for all compacta.
 The inclusion $MTBX\subset MBX$ is evident.
-We will generalize this chain for any compactum.

 \begin{theorem} Let $X$ be a compactum and $\nu$ is a convex capacity on $X$.
-Then $\nu$ is exact. \end{theorem}
+Then $\nu$ is strongly exact. \end{theorem}

-\begin{theorem} Let $X$ be a compactum and $\nu$ is an exact capacity on $X$.
-Then $\nu$ is totally balanced. \end{theorem}